You may have some jewelry about which you would like more information. There are generally two areas of interest... market value

 After doing the research to price your jewelry you may choose to sell it

 yourself.
-If you wish to sell at retail prices you must establish a website,
+If you wish to sell at retail prices you must usually establish a

-rent a mall space, or sell in an on-line auction.
-Some people will
+clientele, a website, rent a mall space, or sell in an on-line auction.
+All

-enjoy the challenge and learning experience of doing this.
+the challenge and learning experience of doing that.
 I do!
+But it IS

-If you would like to sell to a dealer, select one who specializes in jewelry
+If you would like to sell to a dealer, select one who specializes in the jewelry

 and who has a good reputation for fair dealing.
 Most dealers do not like to